 Reasonable adjustments support

-Students who have a disability are welcomed and every effort is made to accommodate a student’s reasonable adjustments, but the university does have limited resources and facilities.
+We will always endeavour to accommodate a student’s reasonable adjustments, but the university acknowledges it does have limited resources and facilities.

 For some courses, there are inherent requirements that must be met.
 In these cases, some accommodations may need to be negotiated or will not be able to be made depending on the marking criteria or participation requirements of that particular course.
 Please contact the relevant Faculty if you require further information.
 An example of inherent requirements would be undertaking a Public Speaking Presentation Skills for Leaders subject and having recommended accommodations of ‘no public speaking due to anxiety levels’ this could not be provided as support in this particular subject.